 Dark cocoa brown hair blended to a caramel blonde ombré is easy maintenance, and grows out beautifully as it a lightly feathered and weaves into the roots.
 Caramel coloring looks best on warm complexion and can be worn on long or short hair.

-Copper Brown Highlights
+#11: Bright Copper Brown Highlights

 Colored copper brown highlights are beautiful next to a brunette base.
-You can start off naturally brown and balayage the hair to tone with a copper brown, or do a root melt to darken the base with the copper.
+You can start off naturally brown and balayage your hair to tone with a copper brown, or do a root melt to darken the base with the copper.
 Maintenance will run about 6-8 weeks if you’re a lighter base and 8-12 weeks for brown bases.

-Platinum Brown Balayage
+#12: Silky Platinum Brown Balayage